-If there is a reason to think you might have a tumor of the thymus, your doctor will ask you about symptoms and use one or more exams or tests to find out if the disease is really present.
-Certain signs and symptoms might suggest that a person may have a thymus tumor, but tests are needed to confirm the diagnosis.
+If there is a reason to think you might have a thymus tumor, your doctor will ask you about symptoms and use one or more exams or tests to check for one.
+Certain signs and symptoms might suggest that a person may have a thymus tumor, but tests are needed to know for sure.

 If you have signs or symptoms that suggest you might have a thymus tumor, your doctor will want to take a complete medical history to check for symptoms.
 You will also be asked about your general health.

 A physical exam provides information about possible signs of thymic cancer and other health problems.
 Patients with thymic cancer will sometimes have a fullness that the doctor can feel in the lower neck area.

 Thymomas are often suspected if you have signs and symptoms associated with myasthenia gravis, hypogammaglobulinemia, or red cell aplasia .

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons, including:

 A chest x-ray may be the first imaging test a doctor orders if they suspect a problem in the middle of the chest.
 It may be able to show if there is a tumor in the chest.
 In some cases, a chest x-ray may find tumors when the person is having the x-ray done for another reason.
 But some thymomas are small or in places that may not show up on a chest x-ray.
 If your doctor is still suspicious or if a change is seen on the chest x-ray, a CT scan may be ordered.

 A CT scan uses x-rays to make detailed, cross-sectional images of your body.
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.
 A chest CT with contrast is often used.